 If your family is interested in history and folklore as well as adventure, where should you look to go on a family vacation?
 No further than Southwest Ireland!
 A Southwest Ireland family vacation is full of gorgeous countryside, quaint towns, dramatic coastline, and friendly people.
-There are plenty of opportunities to ride bikes, hike, and be active and also plenty of places to explore with deep ties to mythology and folklore.
+There are plenty of opportunities to ride bikes, hike, and be active.
+There are also plenty of places to explore with deep ties Irish folklore and legends.

 The Slieve Mish Mountains

 The Slieve Mish Mountains in Country Kerry are actually named, Sliabh Mish, and were named after Mish the Milesian Princess who was slain in the battle of Sliabh Mish.
 This was a great battle in prehistoric times between the early settlers.
 Caherconree a mountain peak in the Slieve Mish Mountains is home to a stone ringfort called Bóthar na gCloch (“road of the stones”) which is surrounded on three sides by steep cliffs and was the fort of Cú Roí mac Dáire, a magical warrior and master of disguise in Irish Mythology.
 Today, the mountain range is great to explore and ride through on horseback.

 The Barbary Pirates

 Barbary Pirates attacked the small fishing village of Baltimore in County Cork, in 1631 and kidnapped most of the villagers under the cover of darkness.
 A popular poem entitled The Sack of Baltimore, as well as books have been written about this terrible night.
 When visiting Baltimore you’ll learn more about the fascinating tale of what happened to this village.